rishabh11336/Mad2Project/readme.md

-# Project Name
+# E-Commerce Application

 ## Overview

-This project is a web application that downloads audio from YouTube videos, transcribes the audio using Whisper AI, and provides options to view and download the transcription files.
-The frontend is built with Vue.js and the backend is powered by Python Flask.
+This project is a full-featured e-commerce web application with a Vue.js frontend and a Python Flask backend.
+The application allows users to browse products, add them to a cart, and complete purchases.

 ## Folder Structure